Belinda Stronach: Lawsuits

-On October 2018, Stronach's parents filed a CAN$520 million lawsuit in Ontario Superior Court against her, Stronach's children, and Alon Ossip, former CEO of The Stronach Group.
+In October 2018, Stronach's parents filed a CAN$520 million lawsuit in Ontario Superior Court against her, Stronach's children, and Alon Ossip, former CEO of The Stronach Group.
 The lawsuit alleged that the defendants "mismanaged the family's chief assets and trust funds while forcing her father out of control of the fortune he created"; additionally alleging that Stronach plotted with Ossip in "a series of covert and unlawful actions...that have been contrary to the best interests of, and to the overwhelming detriment of, other members of the Stronach family."

 She filed a CAN$33 million counter-suit in January 2019, denying the alleged mismanagement and claiming she was protecting the family's funds from her father's investments in "idiosyncratic and often unprofitable projects".

 Both suits were settled by August 2020, divvying up the contested holdings.
 She retained full control of The Stronach Group and related assets.
 Her parents gained sole control of the remaining agricultural related businesses.